seqeralabs/datasets-automation-blog/README.md

 - The `app.py` file is the Python 3.9 code that will be executed by your Lambda function.<br>

-    While most parameters are externalized to supporting AWS Services, three values were hardcoded for ease of development:
+    While most parameters are externalized to supporting AWS Services, three values were hardcoded for ease of development.
+If you choose to use different names for your configuration items than directed, please ensure that you have updated them in the code as well.

     - `execution_role`<br>
         The Role used by AWS Lambda to interact with other AWS Services.
 Set to _lambda_tutorial_.